srct/whats-open-ios/README.md

 To run a build for the App Store, you need the following
 - Use the "WhatsOpen - App Store" scheme to build
 - The bundle ID (edu.gmu.srct.whatsopen) registered to your Apple Developer account (requires Apple Developer Program membership) (Registered to Zach Knox)
+- Certificates and Provisioning Profiles to build an app with the above bundle ID (currently held by Zach Knox and Eyad Hasan)
 - a `crashlyticsbuild.sh` file with the Crashlytics run script in it inside the project folder.
 - [alternate-icons](https://github.com/alexaubry/alternate-icons) installed to add the alternate icons to the bundle.
+(This build step is disabled during development builds because alternate icons are a trivial feature and dependencies are annoying).

 To produce a `.ipa` for the App Store, run `Product > Archive`.
 When complete, you should see it in the Organizer.
-You can then upload using the organizer or Application Loader.
+You can then upload using the organizer or export it with a distribution certificate and upload via Application Loader.

 About GMU SRCT
 ---